ieatnerds/Note/ISSUE_TEMPLATE.md

-Just tell me what wrong... errors, whatever.
-I'll get to it eventually.
+Just tell me what's wrong... errors, whatever.
+I'll get to it eventually, hopefully in a timely manner.